 I would say anger is a very important state of mind on this record.
 As far as my mental state, I really put myself in a lot of interesting positions for making this album.
 I managed to drink 12 bottles of absinthe, which Van Gogh had drunk when he cut off his ear.
 Physically and mentally, I took myself farther than I had ever taken myself.”

-Musically, Holy Wood would have made a great 40 minute album, like Bowieʼs Diamond Dogs or Adam & The Antsʼ neglected classic debut Dirk Wears White Socks – a generally unacknowledged influence on MM.
+Musically, Holy Wood would have made a great 40 minute album, like Bowieʼs Diamond Dogs or Adam & The Antsʼ neglected classic debut Dirk Wears White Sox – a generally unacknowledged influence on MM.
 Or even NINʼs Pretty Hate Machine, or all of the classic albums that he desperately wanted this to be.

 As it is, itʼs flabby, with tracks like Count To Six And Die (The Vacuum Of Infinite Space Encompassing) weigh down the obvious strong points like The Fight Song and Disposable Teens.
 You could almost chop the record clean in half and have one mean snarling black apocalyptic glam rock record.